MIT-DB-Class/go-db-2024/lab1.md

 will add support for various query processing operators, as well as transactions, locking, and concurrent queries.

-Unlike in previous years, this year's labs are implemented in Go.
-Since Course 6 has moved away from teaching Java in our software engineering classes, it makes less sense to use Java for our systems classes as well.
-Go is a simple, modern language that is easy to learn and efficient.
+GoDB is implemented in Go, a simple and modern language that is efficient and easy to learn.
 It uses garbage collection so is far easier to program than e.g., C or C++.
-In addition, few students in the class will have extensive experience with Go, so it "levels the playing field", unlike Java where some students  know it very well and others have little experience with it.

-Because this is the first year we are using Go, there will certainly be bugs in the labs or things that are not clear.
-Please be patient with us;  we will do our best to be responsive and help you resolve issues and ambiguity.
-We have also reduced the number of required labs from 4 to 3 (adding a Go Tutorial) in place of one of the labs.

 For GoDB We have provided you with a set of mostly unimplemented methods, which you will need to fill in.